shriyarai-12/book-management-app/README.md

    ```sh
    npm install
    ```

 3. Start the frontend app:
    ```sh
    npm start
    ```

+Once the frontend is running, visit [http://localhost:3000/login](http://localhost:3000/login) to access the login page.

 ## Environment Variables
 - Update the JWT secret and MongoDB URI as needed in the backend.